 This revised AAP statement, which updates recommendations for human papillomavirus immunization of both males and females, was published in Pediatrics 2012;129:602–605.

-AAFP resources on immunization are gathered at this website.
+AAFP immunization guidelines and resources on immunization are linked through this website.

 American College of Obstetricians and Gynecologists